Our Business Law Services

 Pros:

 - Generation of Capital.
-Corporations have an advantage when it comes to raising capital for their business — the ability to raise funds through the sale of stock.
+Corporations have an advantage when it comes to raising capital for their business.
+The ability to raise funds through the sale of stock.

 - Corporate Tax Treatment.
 Corporations file taxes separately from their owners.
-Owners of a corporation only pay taxes on corporate profits paid to them in the form of salaries, bonuses, and dividends, while any additional profits are awarded a corporate tax rate, which is usually lower than a personal income tax rate.
+Owners of a corporation only pay taxes on corporate profits paid to them in the form of salaries, bonuses, and dividends, while any additional profits are taxed at a corporate tax rate, which is usually lower than a personal income tax rate.

 Cons:

 - Time and Money.
 Corporations are costly and time-consuming ventures to start and operate.
-Incorporating requires start-up, operating and tax costs that many other business structures do not require.
+Incorporating requires start-up, operating, and tax costs that many other business structures do not require.

 - Double Taxing.
-In some cases, corporations are taxed twice – first, when the company makes a profit, and again when dividends are paid to shareholders.
+In some cases, corporations are taxed twice.
+First, when the company makes a profit, and again when dividends are paid to shareholders.

 - Additional Paperwork.
 Because corporations are highly regulated by federal, state, and in some cases, local agencies, there are increased paperwork and recordkeeping obligations.
 For instance, Corporations must hold annual meetings and record meeting minutes.